 Gay White is a Chartered Work and Organisational Psychologist who runs her own HR Consultancy business.
 An experienced business and executive coach, Gay has over thirty years’ experience, gained through a variety of roles both in business and HR.
 She is an experienced lecturer and has lectured from diploma level to postgraduate programmes.
 Gay graduated from DCU through Oscail, (now DCU Connected) with a BA in Psychology and continued her studies with an MA in Organisational Psychology.
 More recently she completed an MA in Creative Writing in DCU, fulfilling a long held ambition.
-Gay is a director of the Irish Institute of Training and Development (IITD) and a former director of the Public Relations Institute of Ireland and the Association for Coaching in Ireland.
+Gay is the Vice President of the Irish Institute of Training & Development (IITD), as well as a former director of the Public Relations Institute of Ireland and the Association for Coaching in Ireland.
 She is a Fellow of the IITD and the Institute of Banking.
 Married to Billy, Gay likes to write and paint in her spare time.
 She also enjoys getting back to nature and enjoys walking by the sea or in the local park.